GraemeMalcolm/xyz/Instructions/Labs/LAB_00_lab_setup_instructions.md

     <a href="https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fctesta-oneillmsft%2Fxyz%2Fmain%2FAllfiles%2F00%2Fartifacts%2Fenvironment-setup%2fautomation%2F00-asa-workspace-core.json" target="_blank"><img src="https://aka.ms/deploytoazurebutton" /></a>

+    >![Note] If you are running a virtual machine provided for the course, copy the **`Deploy to Azure`** link and paste it into the browser within the VM.

 2. On the **Custom deployment** form fill in the fields described below.

    - **Subscription**: Select the **`Azure Pass - Sponsorship`** subscription for the deployment.